johnmee/codility/README.md

 * Think through all the tactics you know (stacks, prefix sums, sorts, slices) and see if they can help
 * Build up a model solution, on paper, to where you have an idea how to solve it
 * Draw a flowchart diagram
+* Tough call to decide whether to go for the brute force solution first then optimize, or hope to save-not waste-time, by going directly for the optimal solution.
 * Now, code and test the most basic example: one/most simple/minimal input case
 * Then, gradually less simple examples: if you get confused, go back to the paper
 * Finally, work in the edge cases